 Mobile users expect apps to be fast and responsive.
 Your MVP should feel polished even if it's minimal.
 Performance issues can kill adoption before you get feedback.

-The most successful app MVPs I've seen were the ones that embraced mobile limitations as design opportunities.
-They focused on what mobile does well rather than trying to replicate web functionality.
+The most successful app MVPs I've helped build embraced mobile limitations as design opportunities.
+With senior-level technical guidance, you can focus on what mobile does well rather than trying to replicate web functionality.

 Technology Choices for App MVPs